ddrohan/android-101-labs/session1/lab/md/step02.md

-#First Android Project - "HelloWorld"
+#Step 02 - First Android Project - "HelloWorld"

 In Eclipse, select File->New->Other.
 Navigate to Android, and select "Android Application Project":